Orlando’s best day trips

 For nature lovers

 Florida’s renowned Everglades, though worth the visit, are a little too far for a day trip, yet you won’t miss wetland wonders if you take on Orlando’s untouched areas instead.
 You can spend a whole day kayaking or canoeing along the Wekiva River – expect to spot gators and manatees.
 Start and end at shaded Wekiwa Springs State Park, with barbecue grills and playgrounds, stopping at Wekiva Island’s The Tooting Otter for a bite and beer mid-adventure.
 Trot through woods on horseback with Rock Springs Run Trail Rides nearby.
-For a different type of natural immersion, drive to Little Big Econ State Forest, with 26km-plus of trails, then follow up with a sunset Airboat Rides at Midway tour – you’ll see cows grazing and gators sunbathing while zooming through the waters on a narrated boat ride.
+For a different type of natural immersion, drive to Little Big Econ State Forest, with 26km-plus of trails, then follow up with a sunset Airboat Ride at Midway tour – you’ll see cows grazing and gators sunbathing while zooming through the waters on a narrated boat ride.

 For science buffs

 What does it feel like to ride a spaceship?
 What do astronauts eat?
 Spend a day at the Kennedy Space Center Visitor Complex, about an hour from central Orlando, and you’ll learn all about America’s rocket ships and those who manned them.
 Arrive early and head for the bus queue to tour the launch pad and outlying features – be warned, lines grow quickly.
-Afterwards, meander through exhibits, maybe riding in a simulator, meeting an astronaut, standing under a Saturn V (the biggest rocket ever flown) or watching astronauts chat about their lives via short videos.
+Afterwards, meander through exhibits, maybe riding in a simulator, meeting an astronaut, standing under Saturn V (the biggest rocket ever flown) or watching astronauts chat about their lives via short videos.
 If you’re super-lucky with your timing, you might even get to watch a live launch.

 Whether you want your five-year-old to have one special tennis lesson, or you’d like to hire a tutor and play all day, you can’t do better than the USTA National Campus in Lake Nona, a community on Orlando’s outer eastern edge.
-This 26-hectare facility has a whopping 100 courts.
+This 64-acre facility has a whopping 100 courts.
 On some, hi-tech machines feed back stats, so you can find out how speedy your serve really is.
 After a few hours here, go golfing at Drive Shack.
 Groups gather in climate-controlled hitting bays to play digitally designed games on their own mini greens, with food and drink delivered.
 Cool off at sports-light Nona Adventure Park, a floating recreation centre where you might tackle an obstacle course, climb a 15m rock wall or work a ropes course.

 If you’re into art, start your day at Loch Haven Park, where you can peruse permanent and travelling exhibits at the Orlando Museum of Art.
 Across the street, The Mennello Museum of American Art features the work of folk artist Earl Cunningham, plus other folk-art exhibits and a sculpture garden.
 Orlando Science Center has an observatory and interactive areas for all ages.
 Follow with some performing arts: Orlando Shakes and Orlando Repertory Theatre on the same campus put on a variety of plays.
-Just six kilometres away, the Dr Phillips Center for the Performing Arts hosts plays, concerts, symphonies and speakers.
+Just 6km away, Dr Phillips Center for the Performing Arts hosts plays, concerts, symphonies and speakers.
 Or, zip up to Maitland for a foreign or independent film – with food and drink served tableside – at Enzian Theater.

 If you’re looking to go further afield in Florida, consider a stay at these luxury properties, which channel distinct Sunshine State flavours